 Tax increment financing (TIF) is a mechanism that captures incremental increases in tax revenues generated in a specific district, in order to pay for improvements in that district.
-TIF districts, such as Enhanced Infrastructure Financing Districts (EIFDs), are being considered as part of VTA's BART Phase II TOCs Strategy.
+TIF districts are being considered as part of VTA's BART Phase II TOCs Strategy.
 If a TIF district is being implemented in the station area, the City of San José should explore the appropriate share of revenues to set aside to assist in meeting affordable housing goals.